marwan404/Maths_App/README.md

-📘 Math Topic Question Finder 🔍
-Your personal IGCSE-style math past paper search engine.

-Hey everyone!
-After hours of planning, coding, debugging, and building a custom database — I'm proud to finally release my new app: Math Topic Question Finder. 🎉

-🧠 What It Does
-This app helps students find past paper questions by topic, pulled from a custom-made database.
-Just select the topic (like "algebra", "trigonometry", "statistics", etc.), and the app instantly shows:

-📅 Year

-📚 Session

-🧾 Variant

-🧮 Question Number

-🔢 Marks

-Super helpful for revision, topic targeting, or studying smarter before exams!

-⚙️ Features
-✅ Easy-to-use console interface
-✅ Built using C++ with enum-based topic selection
-✅ Reads from a .csv database you can extend anytime
-✅ Offline and fast — no internet required
-✅ Designed for students, by a student 💪

-📦 Download
-➡️ Click here to download the latest version

-Just unzip the file, run the .exe, and start finding questions by topic in seconds.

-💻 Tech Stack
-Language: C++

-File format: CSV

-Built in: Visual Studio

-Tested on: Windows

-🧰 Database Details
-The CSV includes fields like:

-Year	Session	Variant	Question	Marks	Topic

-All data was manually compiled from 2024 math past papers.
-More will be added soon!

-✍️ Final Thoughts
-This project took a lot of learning, tweaking, and self-discipline — from designing flowcharts to building the database and writing a clean, understandable codebase.
-I wanted to make something genuinely helpful for students preparing for their math exams.

-Let me know what you think, and feel free to fork, improve, or use it as inspiration for your own projects. 😄

-Thanks for reading — and happy revising! 🧠📚
-— Marwan

-Let me know if you want a custom Reddit or Discord version too — or if you’d like to showcase your GitHub stats or a GIF demo!
+# 📘 Math Topic Question Referral App

+Welcome!
+This is a simple C++ console app that helps students quickly **find IGCSE-style math past paper questions** based on topic.

+---

+## 🔍 What It Does

+You select a topic from a menu (like Algebra, Trigonometry, Statistics, etc.), and the app will display:

+- ✅ Year
+- ✅ Session
+- ✅ Variant
+- ✅ Question Number
+- ✅ Marks

+All data is pulled from a custom-built CSV database (2024 papers only till now).

+---

+## 🤔 Why I Built It

+As a student, I found myself constantly flipping through past papers just to find specific types of questions for revision.
+So I decided to build something that could **do it automatically**.

+I wrote all the code myself in C++, learned how to handle CSV parsing, flowcharts, enums, and more — no tutorials, just learning by doing 💻✨

+---

+## 🛠️ How It Works

+1. Program prompts you to pick a topic.
+2. It searches through `database.csv`.
+3. Displays all relevant questions in a neat format.

+---

+## 💾 Download

+👉 Download using the Zip file above

+> ✅ Windows executable available
+> 📁 Just drop your `database.csv` next to the `.exe` and you're good to go!

+---

+## 🧠 Final Thoughts

+This app helped me make my own revision more efficient, and I hope it does the same for you.
+Thanks for checking it out — and happy studying!

+---

+**Made with ❤️ and C++ by Marwan**